Home Articles

 Solar

 Solar generators work as a portable power station.
-They collect solar energy generated through solar panels and then store that energy in their built-in battery for later use.
+They collect solar energy generated through solar panels and store it in their built-in battery for later use.
 Depending on the battery capacity and your energy usage, you can go up to two days without grid power.
 Solar generators are quiet, environmentally friendly, and low maintenance.
 The batteries are also safer to store than liquid propane, gasoline, or diesel fuel.
-However, they do involve a high initial investment and can only be recharged in the presence of sunlight.
-Solar generators cost between $1,500 and $5,000.
+However, they do involve a high initial investment.

 Geothermal

 Geothermal energy is also an alternative solution to reduce your reliance on grid power, as it requires very little electricity to heat or cool a house.
-It can easily run with the aid of a small generator in the event of a power outage, generating heat from the ground and using less power than other conventional heating and cooling methods.
-Although it requires a big investment upfront, it will save you money over time, while also reducing carbon emissions.
-A geothermal heating system can cost on average between $10,000 to $45,000, depending on the type and size of the system.
+It can easily run with a small generator in the event of a power outage, generating heat from the ground and using less power than other conventional heating and cooling methods.
+Although it requires a significant investment upfront, it will save you money over time and reduce carbon emissions.
+A geothermal heating system can cost, on average, between $15,000 and $28,000, depending on the type and size of the system.

 Battery backup power supply

-However, over time all battery systems lose the ability to hold a charge.
+However, over time, all battery systems lose the ability to hold a charge.
 Hence, battery warranties include an end-of-warranty capacity rating, which refers to how well a battery can hold a charge by the end of the warranty period.
-Some battery manufacturers have a throughput warranty, which means that rather than covering a certain amount of time, the battery is covered for a certain number of charge cycles or energy throughput.
+Some battery manufacturers have a throughput warranty, which means that rather than covering a certain amount of time, the warranty covers a certain number of charge cycles or energy throughput.

 Do solar panels work during a power outage?

 Contrary to popular belief, solar energy will not power a home during an outage unless connected to battery storage.
-Your system needs to be either equipped with energy storage, or you can opt for an off-grid solar system instead.
+Your system needs to include energy storage for a grid-tied system, or you can opt for an off-grid solar system instead.
 The size of your home, the number of panels you install, and your region’s climate will all impact how much energy you can save.
-While the cost of a grid-tied solar system lies between $15,000 and $21,000, the average cost of an off-grid solar system ranges between $30,000 to $60,000.

 Regular service and maintenance of your backup power systems